 As attackers change and improve their methods to better cope with cybersecurity weaponry, new technologies are constantly being developed, thus justifying an unending wave of new startups and a massive flow of funding into them.
 But now that we’re a few years into the cyber trend, investors are starting to look into their books in search of a paycheck.

 It is possible that this time has arrived, and the industry is going to soon witness a few interesting deals.
-We at Zirra, a research company focused on the private tech market, have found several indicators which support this trend:
+We at Zirra, a research company focused on the private tech market, have found several indicators which support this trend.

 1. The market capital of cyber companies is on the rise again: After a long “winter,” Symantec’s stock is up by 35% since January 2016, CheckPoint is up by 26% and Fortinet is up by 28%; Fireye is up finally, after a 48% cut in stock price from the beginning of 2016 to the lowest point this March.
 Their stock has gained about 36% since then.
-The last year and a half was also hard on Palo Alto Networks who has seen a gradual decline in stock price since January 2016, but in the first days of May the company’s price is up by 5%; CyberArk’s stocks, too, experiencing its best times in almost two years.
+The last year and a half were also hard on Palo Alto Networks who has seen a gradual decline in stock price since January 2016, but in the first days of May the company’s price is up by 5%; CyberArk‘s stocks, too, experiencing its best times in almost two years.

 Source: Google Finance

 Rising stock prices improve the appetite for acquisitions in a couple of ways:

 The acquirer can better tolerate a temporary decline in the stock’s price inflicted on it during the hours and days following a deal.